72nd/hedylogos/doc/specification.md

 ![Recommended shape for an start node](start_end.png)

-Entry point of an scenario.
+Entry point for a scenario.
 If there is one than one starting point in a file the application will choose randomly one of the available start nodes.
 The `output` and `execute` properties are ignored for this kind of node.

 ### End